princeton-vl/infinigen/GroundTruthAnnotations.md

 ### Extended Hello-World

-Here, we will continue the [Hello-World](/README.md#generate-a-scene-step-by-step) example, but produce the full set of annotations that Infinigen supports.
+Continuing the [Hello-World](/README.md#generate-a-scene-step-by-step) example, we can produce the full set of annotations that Infinigen supports.
 Following step 3:

 4. Export the geometry from blender to disk
 ```